caronc/nzbget-tidyit/README.md

   -n ENCODING, --encoding=ENCODING
                         The system encoding to use (utf-8, ISO-8859-1, etc).
                         The default value is 'UTF-8'.
+  -s ENTRIES, --safe-entries=ENTRIES
+                        If a safe-entry file/dir is located within a path scanned then the path is ignored.
+Use safe-entry files (or dirs) to intentionally ignore directories of your choice that reside in your video library.
+You can specify more then one safe-entry by separating them with a comma (,).
+The default value(s) are '.tidysafe'.
   -m SIZE_IN_MB, --video-minsize=SIZE_IN_MB
                         Specify the minimum size a video must be before it's treated as part of your collection.
 This value is used